International Financial Scams

 If the scam originated through a particular website, also notify the administrators of that website.
 When it becomes apparent you are the victim of a scam, it is best to end all communications with the scam artist, rather than attempt resolution.
 It is extremely rare for victims to recover lost money.
 If you feel threatened in any way, you should report your situation to the local police.

-If you are concerned about a U.S. citizen in distress overseas, but you are not sure if it is a legitimate case, call our office of Overseas Citizens Services at 888-407-4747 (from overseas: 202-501-4444).
+If you are concerned about a U.S. citizen in distress overseas, please instruct them to contact the nearest U.S. Embassy or Consulate.
+If they are unable to do so,you can call our office of Overseas Citizens Services at 888-407-4747 (from overseas: 202-501-4444).
 Review our information on Emergency Assistance to Americans Abroad.

 Scams evolve constantly, and we cannot include all scam variations here.
 We do hope, however, that these examples and resources will help alert you to the indicators of some common scams and actions you should take::